Skip to Content

 Cenote Cristalino is not as commercialized as other cenotes in the region.
 But that does not mean there are no facilities available.

-▶ There are also plenty of clean toilets and showers that you can use to get changed, or to clean up after.
+There are plenty of clean toilets and showers that you can use at the cenote.
+You can use them to change into and out of your swimsuit and to rinse off after a swim.

 How much does it cost?

-The entrance fee for Cenote Cristalino is very reasonable at only 200 MXN (around 10 USD).
+The Cenote Cristalino price is very reasonable at only 200 MXN (around 10 USD).
 It is, therefore, a practical choice for those looking for cheaper cenotes with some privacy.

 Where is it located?